Quercus suber (cork oak)

-Cork oak can be seen growing at Kew in the Mediterranean Garden - see location on interactive map.
+Cork oak can be seen growing at Kew in the Mediterranean Garden.

 Quercus suber is one of the parents of the Lucombe oak, Quercus x hispanica ‘Lucombeana’ – the other parent being Quercus cerris (Turkey oak).
 The Lucombe oak is one of Kew’s 'Heritage Trees', planted around 1773, and can be found along Syon Vista.

 In Britain, Quercus suber is not grown commercially, and is planted only for its ornamental value.
 As an evergreen, it provides a year-round display of leaves which our native oaks do not, and is therefore something of a novelty.